MykMal/mykmal-personal_website/content/author/admin/_index.md

 +++

-I am a rising fourth-year undergraduate student at Andrews University, majoring in mathematics and minoring in computing.
-My research interests span applied mathematics and statistics, but so far I have mostly focused on dynamical systems in ecology.
+I am a fourth-year undergraduate student at Andrews University, majoring in mathematics and minoring in computing.
+My research interests span the intersection of mathematics, ecology, and data science.
+In particular, I focus on characterization and management of complex systems such as chemical reaction networks, emerging infectious diseases, and climate change.
 People often like to know that I am a Goldwater Scholar and a J. N. Andrews Honors Scholar.
 I am also passionate about volunteering and lead out in my university's Pi Mu Epsilon chapter, Engineers Without Borders chapter, and math/physics club.
 In my free time (when I happen to find some!)
 I enjoy reading classic literature, hiking the great outdoors, playing video games, and gardening.

 I plan to earn a PhD with the goal of pursuing a career in academia.
-Overall, my dream is to work at the interface of mathematics and the natural sciences while engaging underrepresented groups in research.
+Overall, my dream is to use mathematical and computational approaches to understand the natural world while engaging underrepresented groups in scientific research.